DaisyIsibor/Prework-study-guide/README.md

 # Beginners guide on basic coding languages

-## The Beginners guide on basic coding languages which include HTML, CSS, GIT/GITHUB and JAVASCRIPT is a webpage that container basic information about the coding languages as well some examples of element tag, git commands,CSS styles and patterns we use when creating a webaage
+## The Beginners guide on basic coding languages which include HTML, CSS, GIT/GITHUB and JAVASCRIPT is a webpage that contains basic information about the coding languages as well as some examples of element tag, git commands,CSS styles and patterns we use when creating a webpage

 ## This webpage was inspired by an individual going into the IT field or just a person looking to understand how certain things are done behind the scenes of coding and what it entails to bring a code to life.